||Arts and Sciences

 Salary Information: National Association of Colleges and Employers, Occupational Outlook Handbook

-Representative Job Titles Related to this Major: Health Physicist, Chemical Physicist, Radiation Safety Officer, Community College Teacher, Biophysicist, High School Teacher, Geophysicist, Scientific Sales Representative, Environmental Scientist, Computer Systems Analyst, Consultant, Petroleum Companies, Technical Writer, Nuclear Technician.
+Representative Job Titles Related to this Major: Health Physicist, Chemical Physicist, Radiation Safety Officer, Community College Teacher, Biophysicist, High School Teacher, Geophysicist, Scientific Sales Representative, Environmental Scientist, Computer Systems Analyst, Consultant, Technical Writer, Nuclear Technician.

 Representative Employers: Hospitals, Community Colleges, Manufacturers, School Boards, Utility Companies, Research and Development Firms, Electronic Firms, Governmental Agencies, Petroleum Companies, Engineering Firms.